 I am an independent author and school counselor living in Western Washington with my husband and pets.
 As a transplant from the east coast, I have grown to love the temperate climate and diverse natural beauty of the Pacific Northwest, and living in the West Sound region of Washington State has turned me into a gardener and public garden enthusiast.
-In 2012, I decided to write “Walking Washington’s Gardens,” a guidebook to public gardens that compiles information from garden websites, garden publications and my own personal experience visiting the gardens.
-I updated Walking Washington’s Gardens in 2016, and it is available for purchase at gift shops, on amazon.com and this website.
+In 2014, I published “Walking Washington’s Gardens” — a guidebook to public gardens that compiles information from garden websites, garden publications and my own personal experience visiting the gardens.
+I updated some of the information in the book and had it reprinted under the same ISBN in 2016.

 - The Bloedel Reserve (Bainbridge Island)

 - South Park Pharmacy (Mile Hill Rd. in West Port Orchard, in the shopping plaza across from McDonald’s)